noawe-boi/NoahsObsidianSync/Unfiltered/Physics IA3 word count test.md

 ```
 **Figure 1:** *Calculated LCOE by technology and category for 2024 to 2050 (AUD)* (Graham et al., 2024).

-Clearly solar PV demonstrates the lowest LCOE, being 0.16 $\$/kWh$.
+Clearly solar PV demonstrates the lowest LCOE, being 0.16 $\$/kWh$ (as shown in Figure 1).
 The closest nuclear technology to this is large scale nuclear, which is currently has costs of 0.40 $\$/kWh$.
 While the gap between solar PV and nuclear facilities is predicted to shrink, solar is consistently predicted to be the cheapest option for the foreseeable future.

 ##### Capital costs
 This is likely due to higher capital, or setup, costs for nuclear options.